rossliam2212/ASCIIRogueLikeGame/README.md

 ![2](https://user-images.githubusercontent.com/73957889/204525765-34eb1d87-b3f6-4fb2-8da7-46ae709e9ea0.PNG)

 The buy menu game item gives the player a single opportunity to buy stronger weapons.
 Once picked up, the buy menu can be activated by pressing 'B'.
-This will display three weapons at the bottom of the screen that the player can buy using the gold coins that they have collected.
+This will display three weapons at the bottom of the screen which the player can buy using the gold coins that they have collected.
 The stats for these weapons are calculated based on the players current xp level and also the level that the buy menu is activated in.
 Once a weapon is purchased, it is added to the players inventory and the gold coins are removed.